-Many companies offer referral incentives when an employee recommends a strong candidate for a position, and for good reason -- it reduces the cost and effort it takes to find and recruit top talent, and additionally, your employees are likely good judges of someone who would fit in well with your company's culture.
+Many companies offer referral incentives when an employee recommends a strong candidate for a position.
+For good reason, too — it reduces cost, time, and effort normally used to find and recruit top talent.
+Additionally, your current employees are likely good judges of someone who would fit in well with your company's culture.

-Ideally, your employees' are likely to recommend your company as a good place to work.
-If they aren't likely to do so, you're losing out on some exceptional candidates, and it's also an indicator your current employees aren't as happy as they could be.
+Ideally, your employees want to recommend your company as a good place to work to members of their networks.
+If not, you're likely losing out on some exceptional candidates, and it's also an indicator your current employees aren't as happy as they could be.

 6. Hypothetically, if you were to quit tomorrow, what would your reason be?

-This question is a fantastic opportunity to uncover unforeseen reasons you risk losing employees' down the road.
-You might find employees' often feel undervalued, or believe there aren't enough growth opportunities.
-By identifying these issues, you can create new strategies that attempt to mitigate these problems and create a better culture for all your employees long-term.
+This question is a fantastic opportunity to uncover unforeseen reasons you risk losing employees down the road.
+You might find employees feel undervalued or believe there aren't enough growth opportunities.
+By identifying these issues, you can create new strategies that attempt to mitigate those problems and create a better culture for everyone in the long run.

 7. Do you feel valued at work?

-Feeling valued and appreciated at work is a necessary component to low turnover rates, and high employee satisfaction.
+Feeling valued and appreciated at work is a necessary component for low turnover rates and high employee satisfaction.
 In fact, 79% of employees who quit their jobs cite a lack of appreciation as a key reason for leaving.

-If your employees feel valued, they will often go the extra mile -- staying late, volunteering to help other teams' complete projects, and putting optimal effort into their own work.
+If your employees feel valued, they will often go the extra mile (e.g. stay late, volunteer to help other teams, and put optimal effort into their work).
 On the contrary, if they don't feel respected by leadership, they won't feel as inclined to deliver phenomenal results.

-It's critical everyone at your company, from the intern to the VP, feel valued and appreciated for their contribution to your company's goal.
-If they don't feel like important assets to your team, they'll eventually seek out alternative opportunities.
+It's critical everyone at your company — from intern to VP — feels valued and appreciated for their contributions.
+If they don't feel like important assets to your team, they'll likely eventually look for alternative opportunities.

 8. Do you feel there is a scope for personal growth such as skill enhancement?

-Ultimately, the more your company can nurture growth, the longer your employees' will stick around.
-In the long-run, it's cheaper for you to train and develop your current employees, than to consistently hire and train new ones.
-Career training and professional development are key motivators to employee retention, so it's critical you discover whether your employees' feel satisfied with their current growth opportunities.
+Career training and professional development are key motivators to employee retention, so it's critical you discover whether your employees feel satisfied with their current growth opportunities.